 We spent a month learning about all things on the go.
 We learned about some things we might encounter while we’re traveling and lots of ways to get to where we’re going.
 So many great topics to get little kids thinking!

 This post may contain affiliate links which means I may receive a small commission at no additional cost to you if an item is purchased through one of these links.
 For more information, see my disclosures here.

 A huge thanks to Experience Early Learning (formerly Mother Goose Time) for providing us with their Experience Preschool curriculum for free in exchange for sharing our honest and authentic stories resulting from our personal experiences.
 It’s been such a huge blessing to us!
 As always, my opinions on awesome stuff for little kids are 100% my own.

 Keep in mind that all preschoolers do things in their own time and on their own terms.
 What one is ready for, another might not be.
 Please use your best mama judgement when planning activities for your little kids.

 The topic for week one of our transportation preschool monthly theme was Down the Road and we learned about roads, signs, maps, and bridges.

-We worked on our engineering skills and did a really cool DIY Tinker Toys Investigation Station for Little Kids.
-Do you remember playing with Tinker Toys when you were a kid?
+We worked on our engineering skills and did a really cool DIY Building Toys Investigation Station for Little Kids.

 And let’s not forget about the Making Bridges Investigation Station for Preschoolers.
 Talk about a great way to work on some very important skills! we totally improvised, but what’s important is that we made it work for us.